WATCH NOW: UVa nursing grad works through pandemic to reach his goal

 “I had a friend who was in [Piedmont Virginia Community College’s] nursing school and kind of talked it up.
 I thought, ‘well, OK, I’ll try and see if that’s something I can do.’
 So I started looking into what it would take,” he said.
 “I needed to get this career change jumpstarted.
 I was staring at my wife and kids, worrying about money and living in a house that I could barely afford and I thought I just got to do something”.

-In 2011, he enrolled in the pre-requisite science classes (at PVCC? at UVa?), strictly on the q.t.
+In 2011, he enrolled in the pre-requisite science classes, strictly on the q.t.

 “There were a thousand architects who were laid off and ready to take my job,” he said.
 “When the layoff finally came, my boss connected me to a firm in Richmond and I commuted for a while, going to Richmond to work in the morning and coming home to go to school at night.”